 As an artist, I am committed to working in the realm of Beauty as a willful act of resistance against and a place of solace within the contemporary roil of fear, anger, and disregard.

-My current project, ANIMAL LAND, reveals and celebrates an insistent, feral beauty right here where we live within this heavily developed, densely populated section of East Coast Corridor.
+My project, ANIMAL LAND, reveals and celebrates an insistent, feral beauty right here where we live within this heavily developed, densely populated section of East Coast Corridor.
 My intention for ANIMAL LAND is to seduce viewers to recognize and treasure surprising ecological systems thriving close at hand, vulnerable to human forces, and in urgent need of vigilant safekeeping.

 ANIMAL LAND willfully traffics in the Romantic sublime, that sensual experience of natural beauty intensified by awe and dread.
 In the eighteenth century, awe and dread arose with a deep perception of human smallness in the face of Nature’s mighty grandeur.
 Think Wordsworth and his poem “Tintern Abbey”.
 Two hundred twenty years later, we again encounter Nature with dread and awe, but today our astonishment is of our own out-of-control power.
 We fear for Nature’s fragility; we are overwhelmed by the scope of humankind’s supremacy.